masuday/Blupf90TutorialStandard/genomic_gblup.md

 There is no pedigree file for this data.

-In this dataset, some animals do not have phenotypes, and this is a typical case in GBLUP.
-`RENUMF90` will create the dummy pedigree-file for all genotyped animals in the marker file.
+In this dataset, some animals do not have phenotypes, and this is a typical case in GBLUP. `RENUMF90` will create the dummy pedigree-file for all genotyped animals in the marker file.
 The number of pedigree animals will be the same as the number of genotyped animals, and BLUPF90 properly performs GBLUP.

 ### Renumbering

 An instruction file for `RENUMF90` is as follows.
 We assume $\sigma_{u}^{2}=0.3$ and $\sigma_{e}^2=0.7$.
-If you don't need the weight, you can put the empty line to `WEIGHT` (this keyword is mandatory so you should keep it even if you don't use the weights).
+If you do not need the weight, you can put the empty line to `WEIGHT` (this keyword is mandatory so you should keep it even if you do not use the weights).

 ~~~{language=renumf90 caption=renum6.txt}
 DATAFILE